pawel-zielinski/recipe-app-api/README.md

 9. To run your docker container and test, head over to your terminal and type `docker-compose run app sh -c "python3 manage.py test"`.

-## Test with Test-driven Development
+## Test With Test-driven Development

 Note: Test-driven Development is simply when you write the test before you write
       the code.